 That’s it.
 If you decide to make it let me know how it turned out

 Some wonderful days are behind.
-I hope even more wonderful are yet to come We’ve been travelling a bit, visiting my sister’s family in Germany in order to meet the new member of our family, their adorable baby girl Milla.
-They live in Schwarzwald area, where the air is so fresh and the birds are singing all day long.
-Beautiful homes and gardens make it a pleasure to go for a walk.
+We’ve been visiting my sister’s family in Germany in order to meet the new family member, adorable baby girl Milla.
+Schwarzwald is so awesome… the air so fresh, the birds singing all day long… oh and houses and gardens are so beautiful.
 It’s a place for hang-gliding, hiking and bicycling.
 Mia tried for the first time to ride a horse and now we have the house full of horse posters, calendars and horseshoes (and she’s still collecting, help!!!).

-Then we took 6 hrs drive to Paris.
-We visited Disneyland and some other popular sites in the City of Light.
-I enjoyed… Everything is so charming about France.
-The people, the language, the food…..
+Then we took 6 hrs drive to Paris, visited Disneyland and some other popular sites in the City of Light.
+Love for all things French… I understand that now.

 We were very busy today.
 This year we used regular food coloring instead of natural dyes which I actually prefer.
 I love the marble effect!